python/cpython/Doc/library/sunau.rst

 AU_read Objects
 ---------------

-AU_read objects, as returned by :func:`open` above, have the following methods:
+AU_read objects, as returned by :func:`.open` above, have the following methods:

 .. method:: AU_read.close()